“The Lord will fight for you; you need only to be still.” Exodus 14:14

 The Egyptian army was approaching fast and furious.

 What did Moses tell the fearful children of God?

 Just be still and trust.

 In His time.
 In His way.

-But, in being real, I have to say that God’s peace is REAL through it all.
-He is walking this with me and although from my view, this wasn’t in the plan… for God, well, He isn’t surprised at all.
+He is walking this with me and although from my view, I wonder how it will all work out, for God, He isn’t surprised at all.
 He has a plan.